unccd/Prais4-reporting-manual/introduction.md

 However, it is important to ensure consistency with the land cover data and the SDG indicator 15.3.1 estimates.
 Parties should note that the total country area is auto-calculated in PRAIS from the addition of the total land area and water bodies and is therefore not an editable field.

-Any changes to the default estimates are to be justified in the ‘Comments’ column.
+Any changes to the default estimates are to be justified in the ‘Comments’ column or ´Comments´ field below the table.

 ### Demographics